bihealth/sodar-core/docs/source/app_adminalerts.rst

 Basics
 ======

-The app displays un-dismissible small alerts on the top of page content to all users.
+The app displays small alerts on the top of page content to all users.
 They can be used to e.g. warn users of upcoming downtime or highlight recently deployed changes.

-Upon creation, an expiration date is set for each alert.
+Upon creation, a global expiration date is set for each alert, but individual users can dismiss alerts before the expiration date.
 Alerts can also be freely enabled, disabled or deleted by superuser on the app UI.
 Additional information regarding an alert can be provided with Markdown syntax and viewed on a separate details page.

 Installation